Jandini/xchain/README.md

 ## Creating Strongly Typed Output Keys

 When working with shared outputs across tests or collections, it's helpful to avoid using raw string keys.
-XChain supports strongly typed access via `TestOutput<TCollection, TOutput>`, which encapsulates the key naming and value casting.
+Xchain supports strongly typed access via `TestOutput<TCollection, TOutput>`, which encapsulates the key naming and value casting.

 ### Step 1: Define a Typed Extension